 2) Do make sure that your vehicle’s tires are properly inflated to prevent blowout and flats.
 Check the tread for uneven or excessive wear.
 You don’t want to ride on ‘baldies’ (when the tread goes flat) because you’ll wind up either making a connection in a bad way with another vehicle, or in a ditch somewhere.
 Do the math: more tread equals more grip.
 Don’t forget to check that spare as well — it can’t help you if it’s no good.

 3) If the last time you got an oil change was when Obama took office, you could be in deep doo-doo.
 Changing your oil regularly, according to the automaker’s guidelines, helps to keep your car riding smoothly.
 It also prolongs the life of that costly do-dad under the hood, your engine!
+That said, oil changes could often lead to spilling and stains on your garage floor or the driveway, making the area look unkempt!
+You could opt to get mats for oil changes to make sure that your garage is spick and span!

 4) Have your fluids checked.
 A car runs on juices, and if any of them are low, performance is compromised.
 Don’t deprive ‘Miss Betsy’ of getting her drink on, she needs the following cocktails to keep the party going: